What is the CCPA’s Private Right of Action?Published February 6, 2020 • 3 min read

-The private right of action provision of the California Consumer Privacy Act (CCPA) allows consumers whose non-unencrypted and non-redacted personal information is subject to a data breach, exfiltration or theft to sue companies that have failed to implement reasonable data breach security measures.
+The private right of action provision of the California Consumer Privacy Act (CCPA) is one of the penalties stipulated for non-compliance with the law.
+It allows consumers to sue companies that have failed to implement reasonable data security measures if their nonencrypted or nonredacted personal information is exposed in a data breach or exfiltration.

-The CCPA requires covered businesses to disclose the business or commercial purpose for collecting or selling personal information.
-However, “commercial purposes” does not include for the purpose of engaging in speech that state or federal courts have recognized as noncommercial speech, including political speech and journalism,” according to the law.
+The CCPA requires covered businesses to disclose the business or commercial purpose for collecting or selling a consumer’s personal information.

-There are three key elements for the limited private right of action under the CCPA:
+The three key elements that must be present for a private right of action under the CCPA are

 CCPA’s private right of action provides a narrow definition of personal information which includes: